 Treatment for arrhythmia may include:

-- medication – to stabilise the heart rhythm, or treat conditions such as an overactive thyroid gland
+- medication – to stabilise the heart rhythm, or treat conditions that are causing the arrhythmia

 - a pacemaker – a small electronic device that electrically stimulates the heart to maintain an appropriate heart rhythm if the heart rhythm is too slow

-- an implantable cardiac defibrillator – to monitor and correct your heart rhythm if it is dangerously fast
+- an implantable cardiac defibrillator – to monitor and correct your heart rhythm if it is dangerous

-- defibrillation – a mild electrical current to ‘reset’ your heart rhythm
+- defibrillation – use of a mild electrical current to ‘reset’ your heart rhythm

 - electrical cardioversion – a mild electrical shock that restores a normal heart rhythm while you are under anaesthetic